arthuRHD/immosheets/README.md

 ```

 ### Do your own integration

+I'm currently only supporting seloger.com and google sheets as third parties.
+I'm working on Leboncoin integration.
+For other integrations, feel free to write an issue.

 You can actually write your own integration based on defaults abstract classes located at the root of the package.